Metrics with Prescribed Ricci Curvature near the Boundary of a Manifold: Introduction

-Here, $G_{\partial\mathcal T}$ is the metric induced by $G$ on $\partial\mathcal T$, and $\II(G)$ is the second fundamental form of $\partial\mathcal T$ computed in~$G$ with respect to the outward unit normal.
-In the right-hand sides, $R$ and $S$ are $(0,2)$-tensors on $\partial\mathcal T$.
+cf.~\cite{DDT83}.
+Here, $G_{\partial M}$ is the metric induced by $G$ on $U\cap\partial M$, and $\II(G)$ is the second fundamental form of $U\cap\partial M$ computed in~$G$ with respect to the outward unit normal.
+The right-hand sides, $R$ and $S$, are $(0,2)$-tensors on $U\cap\partial M$.
 It is clear that $R$ must be positive-definite.
-Our primary objective in this paper is to investigate the existence and the uniqueness of solutions to equation~\eqref{intro_RicciEq} with the boundary conditions~\eqref{intro_BC} in the class of rotationally symmetric metrics on a neighborhood of $\partial\mathcal T$.
-It may be appropriate to clarify the terminology here.
-We say that a Riemannian metric on (a subset of) $\mathcal T$ is a rotationally symmetric metric on (that subset of) $\mathcal T$ if it satisfies two requirements.
-Firstly, it is diagonal in the cylindrical coordinates on $\mathcal T$.
-Secondly, it does not change when pulled back by the standard rotations of $\mathcal T$.
-Such metrics occur frequently in applications; see, e.g.,~\cite{JDDKAY10} and references therein.
+We restrict our attention to Riemannian metrics near $o\in\partial M$ that satisfy two requirements: Firstly, they are diagonal in the coordinates $(r,q_1,\ldots,q_{n-1})$.
+Secondly, their components in these coordinates do not depend on $q_1,\ldots,q_{n-1}$.
+Such Riemannian metrics will be called type $\mathcal A$ metrics near $o\in\partial M$.
+Further in the text, we will discuss the prescribed Ricci curvature equation on a solid torus.
+That discussion will furnish geometrically meaningful examples of type~$\mathcal A$ metrics near $o\in\partial M$.

-We can now summarize the main results of the present paper.
-They appear as Theorems~\ref{prop_nec_cond}, \ref{thm_loc_ex}, and \ref{thm_uniq} in the text below.
-Suppose the tensor $T$ in the right-hand side of~\eqref{intro_RicciEq} is nondegenerate (actually, it suffices for our purposes to impose an assumption that is lighter but more difficult to formulate).
-Theorems~\ref{prop_nec_cond} and~\ref{thm_loc_ex} provide a necessary and sufficient condition for the existence of a rotationally symmetric metric on a neighborhood of $\partial\mathcal T$ solving~\eqref{intro_RicciEq} and satisfying~\eqref{intro_BC}.
+Now we can summarize the main results of the present paper.
+They are stated in Section~\ref{sec_prescribed} as Theorems~\ref{prop_nec_cond}, \ref{thm_loc_ex}, and \ref{thm_uniq}.
+Suppose the tensor $T$ on the right-hand side of~\eqref{intro_RicciEq} is nondegenerate (actually, it suffices for our purposes to impose an assumption that is weaker but more difficult to formulate).
+Theorems~\ref{prop_nec_cond} and~\ref{thm_loc_ex} provide a necessary and sufficient condition for the existence of a type $\mathcal A$ metric on a neighborhood of $o\in\partial M$ solving~\eqref{intro_RicciEq} and satisfying~\eqref{intro_BC}.
 This condition is exceedingly easy to verify.
-Theorem~\ref{thm_uniq} demonstrates that any two rotationally symmetric metrics solving~\eqref{intro_RicciEq} in a neighborhood of~$\partial\mathcal T$ and satisfying~\eqref{intro_BC} must be the same in this neighborhood.
+Theorem~\ref{thm_uniq} shows that any two type $\mathcal A$ metrics near~$o\in\partial M$ solving~\eqref{intro_RicciEq} and satisfying~\eqref{intro_BC} must be the same; cf.~\cite{MAMH08}.
+One more comment is in order here.
+The methods in Section~\ref{sec_prescribed} can be used to investigate invariant metrics with prescribed Ricci curvature on cohomogeneity one manifolds.
+We explain this in Remark~\ref{rem_cohom1} below.

-We conclude the paper with a quick look at the Einstein equation.
-Recall that $\mathcal T$ is a three-dimensional manifold.
-Therefore, the solutions of the Einstein equation on $\mathcal T$ are metrics with constant sectional curvature.
-The existence of such metrics on three-dimensional manifolds was the subject of intense research in geometry.
-The reader may see, e.g.,~\cite{JMGT07} for some contemporary methods and results.